AkshayRamesh23/AMAZON-SALES-DATA-ANALYSIS-FOR-MOBILE-PHONES-USING-AWS-AND-SNOWFLAKE./README.md

 ![Dashboard](https://github.com/AnishmMore/Amazon-Sales-Data-Pipeline-Project/blob/main/dashboards/Screenshot%202023-11-06%20at%204.44.48%E2%80%AFPM.png)

 # Contact
-For any queries or further discussion regarding this project, feel free to contact Anish More.
+For any queries or further discussion regarding this project, feel free to contact Akshay Ramesh.